sajozsattila/mur2_editor/app/static/manual.md

 To remove an Author, you should first click the Remove bottom next to his name.
 Then you need to redistribute the Workshare between the remaining Authors.

+### Article, Standby and Rebel {#asr}

+*Article* is μr² id of the Article which we are reviewing.
+It is a mandatory attribute for Reviews.

+*Standby* is indicating how much the Authors agree with the Article.
+It's valued between -100 and +100.
+If it is a positive number the Reviewer Accept the Article.

+*Rebel* is a flag.
+It is used to indicate the Reviewer strongly determinant in her/his opinion.
+It is introduced to the μr² system, as Reviewing is a responsible act in our ecosystem.
+Every Writer has a score, we call Trusfullness, which depends on his Articles and Reviews.
+The Article Writer Trusfullness changing regarding the Reviews on her/his Article, but the Review Writer's Trusfullness also change, if they opinion going against other Reviews on the same Article.
+If somebody makes biased Reviews either direction they Trustfurness will drop on the μr².
+But we know a good resource Article can be dividing, the Rebel flag to handle this.
+If a Review marked with this flag, its Writer won't be affected if the Review going against the general opinion.

 ## Side menu {#sidebar}